How to Plan a Fall Vegetable Garden

 In the fall, the soil becomes moister, the temperatures cool, the climate becomes more comfortable, and there less pests and disease!
 What’s not to like?

-If you already have a garden, one of the best ways to make your garden more productive is to keep planting to make the most of the space you have.
+Plus, if you already have a garden, one of the best ways to make your garden more productive is to keep planting to make the most of the space you have.
 You’ve already done all that work!

 When to Plant Fall Vegetables

-- You need to figure out your frost date.
-The time until the expected first fall frost is the time left in the growing season in your location.
+- Look up the fall frost dates for your zip code.
+This is the time left in the growing season in your location.
 Some crops need more time and are not suitable for fall planting.
-Check our Frost Calculator for first fall frost dates.

 Which Plants to Choose